SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Introduction

-SPAWN is a cognitively motivated parser in which all of the parsing decisions are based on the computational principles proposed by a general purpose cognitive architecture, Adaptive Control of Thought-Rational (ACT-R; \citealp{anderson2004}).
-Thus, SPAWN not only describes the computations underlying human parsing (Marr's \textit{computational} level), but also specifies the cognitive processes involved (Marr's \textit{algorithmic} level).
-This level of specification is necessary to explain \textit{why} a sentence A is primed more by sentence B compared to C, and therefore necessary to generate quantitative behavioral priming predictions from syntactic theories.
-Existing algorithmic models of parsing \cite{lewis2005} can account for only a limited set of linguistic phenomena and theoretical assumptions.
-SPAWN can model a wider range of phenomena and assumptions because it uses a more flexible grammar formalism and specifies mechanisms to handle covert lexical items.
+SPAWN is a cognitively motivated parser in which the parsing decisions are driven by the computational principles proposed by a general purpose cognitive architecture, Adaptive Control of Thought-Rational (ACT-R; \citealp{anderson2004}).
+Thus, SPAWN not only describes the computations underlying human parsing, but also specifies the cognitive processes involved.
+This level of specification makes it possible to explain \textit{why}, given a grammar, some sentence A is primed more by sentence B compared to C, which in turn is useful for generating quantitative behavioral priming predictions from syntactic theories.

+Existing algorithmic models of parsing with this level of specification \cite{lewis2005} are limited in their ability to model assumptions from theories that use more contemporary frameworks like Minimalism for two reasons: First, they assume a disconnect between lexical and grammatical knowledge, which is inconsistent with the lexicalized grammar formalisms these frameworks adopt; Second, the models do not specify mechanisms to handle null (or covert) lexical items, which are essential components of several contemporary syntactic theories.
+SPAWN bridges this gap by adopting a lexicalized grammar formalism and specifying an explicit mechanism for null items.

 As a case study, we use SPAWN to study the mental representations of sentences with relative clauses (RCs) such as \ref{ex:rrc1} and \ref{ex:frc1}. \ex.
 The cat examined by the doctor was skittish. \ex.
 The cat which was examined by the doctor was skittish.
-We generate priming predictions from two competing syntactic theories: Whiz-Deletion \citep{chomsky1965}, which assumes that the structure of \ref{ex:rrc1} is identical to the structure of \ref{ex:frc1}, and Participial-Phase \citep{harwood2018} which assumes that \ref{ex:rrc1} and \ref{ex:frc1} have different structures.
+We generate priming predictions from two competing syntactic theories: Whiz-Deletion \citep{chomsky1965}, which assumes that the structure of \ref{ex:rrc1} is identical to the structure of \ref{ex:frc1}, but that the words ``which'' and ``was'' are covert; and Participial-Phase \citep{harwood2018} which assumes that~\ref{ex:rrc1} and~\ref{ex:frc1} have different structures.
 We describe these theories in more detail in \S~\ref{sec:syntactic-theory}.
-We generate six sets of predictions from the two theories by modulating the strength of prior knowledge and the specific re-analysis mechanism used.
+We generate nine sets of predictions from the two theories by modulating two factors: First, the strength of prior knowledge (model exposed to 0, 100 or 1000 sentences before the experiment); Second, the reanalysis mechanism (model goes back to the beginning of the sentence, or model uses one of two entropy-based measures to select a word to go back to).
 Then, we compare the predictions from these two theories to empirical human data we collected using a novel web-based comprehension-to-production priming paradigm.